Gradient boosting for extreme quantile regression: Application to precipitation forecast

 \subsection{Results}

 We first look into the variable importance scores for the fitted models and focus on the relative importance to understand which variables affect the scale and shape parameters, respectively.
-Figure~\ref{fig:VI_relative} shows the relative importance for $\gamma$ and $\sigma$.
+Figure~\ref{fig:VI_relative} shows the relative importance for $\gamma$ and $\sigma$, \tcb{where the scores for the variable \texttt{ens\_sd} and \texttt{ens\_up} correspond to the aggregation of 7 scores (one for each station)}.
 It is interesting to note that for the shape $\gamma$, the \texttt{day of year} is the most important variable in six out of seven models.
 This motivates to investigate the seasonality pattern in the extreme precipitation.
 The partial dependence plots of $\hat\gamma^{(l)}$ (left panel) and $\hat Q^{(l)}_{\mathbf{X}}(0.995)$ (right panel) with respect to the \texttt{day of year} are presented in Figure~\ref{fig:PD_doy} for all stations.
 They indicate that the tail of the precipitation is heavier in summer and autumn than in winter and spring.
 The curves in the left panel resemble step functions and higher values of $\hat\gamma$ correspond to June, July and August for five stations.
 For the other two stations Twente and Vlissingen, it is shifted towards autumn.

 Another relevant question concerns the contribution of ensemble statistics of other stations in forecasting the extreme precipitation of a specific location.
 To this end, we add the permutation scores of ensemble standard deviation and ensemble upper order statistics per station, resulting in seven scores for each model.
 We then normalize these scores such that the maximum score is 100.
 The results for three stations are visualized in Figure~\ref{fig:VI_maps}.
 First, quite surprisingly, when forecasting the extreme precipitation at Schiphol (left plot), the ensemble forecast relies on the information from Vlissingen and De Kooy even more than the information at Schiphol, which might be explained by a coastal effect.
 Similarly, the model at De Bilt (middle plot) uses the information from Schiphol and Vlissingen.
 For other stations like Eelde (right plot), the own information of the station is the most important.
 The maps of the other four stations (De Kooy, Maastricht, Vlissingen and Twente) are very similar to that of Eelde.